Supassrathip Akkrathaweepatch: Career

 In the beginning of her career, she was signed with TV Thunder until her contract expired in 2016.
 The following year, she signed with Channel 3 Thailand, where she took on prominent roles in dramas such as Kom Faek (2018) and My Secret Bride (2019).
-Since becoming a freelance artist in 2022, Supassara has actively taken on diverse roles across film and television.
+Since becoming a freelance artist in 2022, Supassrathip has actively taken on diverse roles across film and television.
 In 2023, she starred as Mirin in the series Faceless Love, a Thai adaptation of the Japanese drama Rich Man, Poor Woman.

-Looking ahead, Supassara has several notable projects slated for release in 2025: She will make her international film debut in the horror movie Kong Tao, a multinational production featuring actors from Hong Kong, Malaysia, and Singapore.
+Looking ahead, Supassrathip has several notable projects slated for release in 2025: She will make her international film debut in the horror movie Kong Tao, a multinational production featuring actors from Hong Kong, Malaysia, and Singapore.
 In the film, she portrays a determined journalist investigating a series of gruesome beheadings.

 She is set to appear in the television series Rabbit on the Moon, where she plays the character of "Pugh" Phitcha.

-A significant new venture for Supassara is her leading role in the Girls' Love (GL) series Love Design, produced by Velcurve Studio.
+A significant new venture for Supassrathip is her leading role in the Girls' Love (GL) series Love Design, produced by Velcurve Studio.
 She stars alongside Methika Jiranorraphat in this series, which she will portray the character of Aokbab.
 The story explores the evolving relationship between two female architects.

-Beyond acting, Supassara is also recognized for her strong presence in the fashion and endorsement industries.
+Beyond acting, Supassrathip is also recognized for her strong presence in the fashion and endorsement industries.
 She has been a brand ambassador for Garnier Thailand since at least 2010, a long-standing endorsement.
 Her fashion engagements include modeling for luxury brands such as Louis Vuitton, Prada, Longchamp, Longines, Ferragamo, Polo Ralph Lauren, and Loewe in Thailand.
 She also has business ventures, including an ice cream business called "Bellio" and a company specializing in dog seat covers.

 Political stance

-Supassara supported the 2020–2021 Thai protests and opposed the use of violence in the 2020 Pathumwan dispersal.
+Supassrathip supported the 2020–2021 Thai protests and opposed the use of violence in the 2020 Pathumwan dispersal.